 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents who were prescribed antipsychotic drugs.
-Antipsychotic medications are given to patients for many medical conditions, including dementia.
-Unfortunately, in some situations, increased usage of these drugs may indicate that a nursing home is using these drugs to control patient behavior.
+This is the percentage of residents who were given antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to ensure these medications are being used appropriately.
+In some situations, increased usage of these drugs may indicate that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication